This story was originally published on June 8, 2022, and last updated on August 22, 2022.

-So, you got yourself a new Samsung Galaxy S22 phone, but are you making the most out of it?
-Samsung lent us the Galaxy S22+, and we thought it’ll be the perfect time to share some features and tips you should be using to get more out of your phone.
+So, you got yourself a new Samsung Galaxy S22 phone, but are you making the most of it?
+Samsung lent us the Galaxy S22+, and we thought it’ll be the perfect time to share some features and tips you should use to get more out of your phone.
 Let’s dive in!

 Reconfigure the power button/side key

 The power button on Samsung Galaxy devices defaults to launching Bixby, and the S22 series is no different.
-So, if you want to power down your device, you need to press and hold the power button and volume down key simultaneously.
-This will then raise a screen with options to Power Off, Restart, or enter Emergency Mode.
-You can see the Side Key Settings option from this same screen to reconfigure this Bixby shortcut.
+So, if you want to power down your device, you must press and hold the power button and volume down key simultaneously.
+This will raise a screen with options to Power Off, Restart, or enter Emergency Mode.
+You can see the Side Key Settings option from this same screen.
+You can use that feature to reconfigure this Bixby shortcut.
 In its place, you can just bring up the power-off page by default.

 If you’re like me, you want your smartphone to look as pleasing to your eyes as possible.
 You’re the type who has your wallpaper ready and everything.
 But did you know you can easily tweak the accent color on your phone?